gradle/gradle/design-docs/features/ide-integration/model-composite-build/README.md

 participates in the composite.
     - Adding any `CompositeParticipant` effectively adds the Gradle build that _contains_ the referenced project to the composite.
     - For each `CompositeParticipant` a new `ProjectConnection` is created internally.
+    - A `CompositeParticipant` can provide a Gradle distribution for use with the underlying `ProjectConnection`.
+If no Gradle distribution is provided, the Gradle distribution of the build is used.
 - The only model type that can be requested for a `CompositeBuildConnection` is `EclipseProject`
     - On request for a `EclipseProject`, the underlying `ProjectConnection` will be queried for the `EclipseProject` model.
 This model represents the hierarchy of all eclipse projects for all participating Gradle builds of a composite.
     - The instance of `ModelResult` will be constructed directly by the `CompositeBuildConnection` instance, by traversing the hierarchy of the `EclipseProject` obtained.
     - The `EclipseProject`s still contain the information about their hierarchy, so Buildship can potentially display them in a hierarchical layout.
+- The order in which participants are added doesn't not make any guarantees over the order of returned model results.
+- The method on `CompositeBuildConnection` returning a `ModelBuilder` does only allow for providing a cancellation token or a progress listener.
+Any other method on the `ModelBuilder` interface is not supported.
+The returned `ModelBuilder` can provide a `ResultHandler` when retrieving the model.

 ##### Test cases